 For as long as capitalism has existed, there have been businesses whose fortunes rise and fall with the economy as a whole.
-These "cyclicals" (as financial professionals refer to them) can go from generating breath-taking profits one year, to devastating losses the next.
+These "cyclicals" (as financial professionals refer to them) can go from generating breath-taking profits in one year to recording devastating losses the next.

 Identifying a Cyclical Business

 Identifying a cyclical business is relatively easy.
 They often exist along industry lines.
 Automobile manufacturers, oil companies, and steel or aluminum producers are classic examples.
 Consider Ford or General Motors.
 Demand for their products is almost entirely connected to the level of personal income nationwide, which is a measure of the broad economy's health.
 When a recession or even slight economic downturn becomes visible on the horizon, these businesses begin to lose market value almost immediately, and for good reason.
 When a family member is laid off, or disposable income gets tight, people put off buying a new car.

 A closer look at General Motors gives investors a perfect understanding of the cyclical concept.
 Consider the earnings history for the car manufacturer from 1993 to 2001: